• Home

 A preview of what it's like on the front lines of building your dream green home, an in-the-flesh tour from foundation to finish with a kind guide at your side through the process of designing, building and working out the inevitable kinks that come up while building the "near-perfect house" at a perfect price.

-To learn more about Crafting the Considerate House click on the image at the right.
+To learn more about Crafting the Considerate House click on the image of the book cover

 Running.
 A Successful Construction Company